HOME

 Federal Regulation (EPA)

 The Environmental Protection Agency (EPA) establishes the rules that allow for the burning of used oils for energy recovery and publishes the pertinent regulations in the Federal Register.
 The section that pertains to the waste oil burning industry is covered in 40 CFR, part 279.
 After several years of debate and uncertainty regarding listing or not listing used oils as a hazardous waste, the EPA handed down their final decision explained in this section in September, 1992.
 It was a very favorable determination for the manufacturers and users of waste oil burning equipment.
+Rather than monitoring the air emissions, the EPA has written the regulations from the premise of what is being burned.
+If the oil is acceptable, they then believe the emission will be acceptable.
+They've divided oils into two categories, those that are relatively benign and create little concern when burned are called "on-specification oils", and those that contain more than the allowable limits of heavy metals, halogens, or the presence of low volatile fuels are called "off-specification oils".

 The EPA regulations allow the burning of "on-specification" used oils in equipment designed for energy recovery, generally without limitation.
 "Off-specification" used oils are also allowed to be burned, but are limited to devices that are 500,000 BTUs or less, the devices are vented to the outside, and they burn only oils generated on-site.
 People often misinterpret these regulations and apply the above limitations to the "on-specification" oils, so there is some confusion.
 There are few restrictions if the oil is burned in boilers by small generators, or when burning oils that were originally intended as a fuel (such as jet fuels).
 There are no permits or licensing requirements on the federal level for the burning of used oils by small generators.